 Watch the Cruise Ship Morning Show

-Every morning, the cruise directors will air a 15 minute-ish show on your cruise TV from 6 am-noon.
+Every morning, the cruise director and activities director will air a 15 minute-ish show on your cruise TV from 6 am-noon.
 This little show gives you all the info of everything that is happening on board that day.
 Our cruise director was hilarious and we absolutely loved this show as something to watch while we were getting ready.

 Book your next cruise BEFORE you disembark